Main Roads Building: Description

 The tower is the major component of the building, comprising 14 levels (B3 to L10) and a rooftop plant room and caretaker's flat (L11).
 The tower is a tall, narrow, rectangular block with a concealed timber-framed hipped roof clad with metal pan and rib sheeting.
 It is oriented with its long sides (the front and rear) facing north and south.
 These elevations are highly glazed with an external grid of white-painted, concrete sun hoods forming a shading "egg crate".
 The hoods on the northern side project further than the south.
 The windows are large, double glazed aluminium framed casements and have spandrel panels inset with a chunky, white quartz aggregate.
 The window hardware has been removed from the sashes.
 The side (eastern and western) elevations are painted concrete, finely articulated with off-form-patterned panels.
 Largely windowless in comparison to the north and south, the eastern and western elevations have four columns of small, square aluminium-framed windows with opaque glass.

 The service core projects from the rear (northern side) of the tower with walls of painted concrete with off-form-patterned panels.
 The core fenestration is minimal, contrasting with the ample glazing of the adjacent northern elevation of the tower.
 The east and west elevations of the core have long, narrow ribbons of windows with high sills, and the north elevation has a column of small windows with a high sill and a spandrel panel of quartz aggregate.
 On the roof of the service core and the tower is a large, facebrick plant room and air-conditioning machinery.

-Abutting the northern side of the tower is the rectangular rear podium, which stretches the width of the building and comprises four levels (G, B1, B2, and B3) and a roof top deck (L1).
+Abutting the northern side of the tower is the rectangular rear podium, which stretches the width of the building and comprises four levels (G, B1, B2, and B3) and a rooftop deck (L1).
 The side elevations are pale yellow facebrick in stretcher bond with rhythmically placed square windows.
 The northern elevation has an egg crate of white-painted, concrete sun hoods sheltering large, aluminium-framed windows.
 The windows have spandrel panels featuring dark slates.

 The rear carpark stands behind the rear podium, accessed from the lowest level of the building (B3) and from Wedd Street at the rear.
 It is one-storey with a flat, steel-framed roof clad with metal pan and rib sheeting, pierced by large, rhythmic openings to the sky.
 A decorative lattice wall of painted concrete breezeblocks lines the Wedd Street boundary, screening the car park.
 Internally, the former functions of the building are clearly defined, with public entry and reception in the front portico; offices in the tower; vertical circulation, toilets, and other shared facilities in the core; offices and a semi-enclosed carpark in the rear podium; and car parks and store rooms in the rear car park.